ronivay/XenOrchestraInstallerUpdater/README.md

 I run my own little implementation of automation consisting of ansible and virtual machines to test the installation on a regular basis with different operating systems.
 Test results are visible in badges on top of this readme.

-VM image is also built totally by me and distributed from webservers i maintain.
+VM image is also built from scratch by me and distributed from an object storage.

 ### Contributing